Charity Checker: Free Nonprofit Status Check

 4. Look for Red Flags

-GiveRadar automatically detects warning signs: unusually high overhead, missing financial filings, negative news coverage, and sanctions list matches.
+GiveRadar automatically detects warning signs: high executive pay, stale filings (a gap of five years or more), and bare-minimum disclosure.
 User-reported concerns are also displayed.

 5. Read Reviews